Singularities of Lagrangian Immersions and its Applications in Lagrangian Floer Theory: Preliminary

 Note that

 where $\iota_X$ is the contraction

 According to the theory of O.D.E (\cite{arnold1992ordinary} Section 31), the solution $\phi_t$ to the following system of equations uniquely exists

 The solution $\phi_t$ is called the {\bf Hamiltonian flow} of $h$.
-Since the flows generated by vector fields are diffeomorphisms, if $\phi_t$ also preserves the symplectic form $\omega_{std}$, then $\phi_t$ is a symplecticomorphism for all $t$.
+Since the flows generated by vector fields are diffeomorphisms, if $\phi_t$ also preserves the symplectic form $\omega_{std}$, then $\phi_t$ is a symplectomorphism for all $t$.
 In fact,

 The first equality holds because of Cartan's formula (\cite{mcduff2017introduction} Section 3.1).
 Therefore

 This shows that the Hamiltonian flow of a smooth function is a symplectomorphism. \end{ex}

 \begin{rmk} The Hamiltonian vector field $X$ of $h$ vanishes outside the support of $h$.
 Therefore the Hamiltonian flow $\phi_t$ is trivial outside the support of $h$. \end{rmk}